-Behavior Evaluation: A Player who is referred to Stage One solely for Behavior and is deemed not to require specific clinical intervention and/or treatment will immediately be released from any further obligations to participate in the
+Discharge: A Player who is deemed not to require specific clinical intervention and/or treatment will immediately be released from any further obligations to participate in the Intervention Program and will thereafter assume the same status as Players who have never been referred to the Intervention Program.

-Intervention Program and will thereafter assume the same status as Players who have never been referred to the Intervention Program.
-However, a Player who is referred to Stage One solely for Behavior, and who upon evaluation in Stage One, is deemed to require specific clinical intervention and/or treatment, will be advanced to Stage Two upon notification to the Player by the Medical Director.
-Notwithstanding, a Player who has a Positive Test Result while in Stage One shall be automatically advanced to Stage Two.
+Advancement: A Player who upon evaluation is deemed to require specific clinical intervention and/or treatment will be advanced to Stage Two upon notification to the Player by the Medical Director.
+A Player also may voluntarily request advancement to Stage Two for continued care.